National Chemical Technician Award

 The National Chemical Technician Award honors excellence and professionalism among technicians, operators, analysts, and other applied chemical technology professionals.

 Winners receive $1,000 and a plaque.
-The award is presented at an honorary dinner at the ACS Spring national meeting.
-Travel expenses for the winner and a guest are reimbursed.
+The award is presented at a reception at the ACS Spring national meeting.
+Travel expenses for the winner.

 Nominees must be currently employed as a chemical technician, process operator, laboratory analyst or other applied chemical technology professional and have been employed in the field for a minimum of five years.
 Nominees do not need to be an ACS member.
 Members of the Executive Board or Advocacy & Public Relations Subcommittee of the ACS Committee on Technician Affairs are not eligible.

 Nominations are judged primarily on technical achievement (60%).
 Other criteria that are considered include leadership, mentoring, communications/publications, awards, community activities, and contributions to quality, safety, and other initiatives.

 Nomination packets must contain at least a completed nomination form electronically!
 (If the candidate has been nominated within the past three years, the should be used.)
 Other materials may be included.and one letter of recommendation.
 You may also fill out your